-Students eat in the parish hall unless otherwise specified.
+Students in all grade levels eat in the parish hall unless otherwise specified.
 Students may bring their own lunches or order through the school lunch program (Schoolhouse Fare).
 Lunches from home may not require heating or cooling.
 The school does not provide eating utensils or condiments.
 Students may not bring or have carbonated beverages brought to the school at any time.